f5devcentral/f5-big-iq-pm-team/f5-bigiq-onboarding/README.md

 Miscellaneous
 -------------

-- In case you need to restoring the BIG-IQ system to factory default settings, following https://support.f5.com/csp/article/K15886.
+- In case you need to restore the BIG-IQ system to factory default settings, follow [K15886 article](https://support.f5.com/csp/article/K15886).

 - Enable bash shell by default for admin user: